 All states have certified their presidential votes.
 Some states have not reported their total ballots counted.
-I estimate the national total ballots counted by multiplying the total votes for president by 1.017549, which is the ratio of the total ballots counted to presidential votes for the states reporting both statistics.
-I expect some lagging states to report total ballots counted in 2017, but a handful may never report this statistic.
+I estimate the national total ballots counted by multiplying the total votes for president by 1.016, which is the ratio of the total ballots counted to presidential votes for the states reporting both statistics.
+I continue to update total ballots counted in 2017 as states report data, but a handful may never report this statistic.

 Questions?
 Please see the FAQ.